Anurag32002/Aule-controls/README.md

 # Docking Simulation with Dynamic Target Updates in Simulink

 ## Overview
-This project simulates a docking scenario where the chaser spacecraft dynamically adjusts its trajectory to align with changing target positions and orientations.
-The target values (`x_target`, `y_target`, `theta_target`) are updated dynamically during the simulation using **From Workspace blocks** in Simulink.
+This project simulates a docking scenario where a chaser spacecraft dynamically adjusts its trajectory to align with changing target positions and orientations.
+The target values (`x_target`, `y_target`, `theta_target`) are updated dynamically during the simulation using **From Workspace** blocks in Simulink.

 ---

 ## Prerequisites

-- **Simulink Model**: Ensure your Simulink model (`DockingSimulationModel`) is set up with:
+### Simulink Model Setup
-  - Integrators for dynamics.
+- **Integrators**: For modeling spacecraft dynamics.
-  - LQR Controller for control input calculation.
+- **LQR Controller**: For control input calculations.
-  - From Workspace blocks for dynamically updated targets.
-- **MATLAB Workspace Variables**: Use MATLAB to compute and update the target matrices.
+- **From Workspace Blocks**: To dynamically update target values.

+### MATLAB Workspace Variables
+Define and update target matrices using MATLAB for dynamic simulation.

 ---

 ## MATLAB Script for Dynamic Simulation
-The following MATLAB script runs the simulation in steps, dynamically updates target values, and pauses to observe the results in the **Scope** and **XY Graph**:
+The following script executes the simulation, dynamically updates target values, and pauses to allow inspection of results:

 ```matlab
 % Name of the Simulink model